 Initially, I thought these won't be suitable for roasting.
 Regular marshmallows contain 3 basic ingredients: sugar, gelatin and water.
 When it comes to roasting, sugar is, unfortunately, the most important ingredient.
 It's sugar that makes marshmallows caramelize.
 If there is no sugar, there is nothing to caramelize and that's why most low-carb alternatives literally melt into liquid.
 This means you can only use them in non-baked goods.

-Unlike other recipes I've tried, you can use my Healhy Low-Carb Marshmallows in baked goods!
-The best use I found is as topping for pies, muffins or even my upcoming recipe for Thanksgiving.
+Unlike other recipes I've tried, you can use my Healthy Low-Carb Marshmallows in baked goods!
+The best use I found is as topping for pies, muffins or even my Candied "Yams" with Marshmallows for Thanksgiving.
 Although I can't guarantee roasting a marshmallow on a stick would work, you may want to try it.
 Just remember to dry them well before any attempts.
 To dry them, leave them at room temperature without covering for a few days.

 |of which Saturated||0.88||grams|